FlaxHaxx/angular-input-types/README.md

 See how to use different input types below.

 ## Swedish SSN (i.e. personnummer)
 Helps the user to enter a swedish SSN in the format of yyyymmdd-nnnn.
+The input must have an ng-model for the validation to work.
 ```html
 <input type="tel" id="personnummer" ng-model="personnummer" input-personnummer/>
 ```

 ## Swedish organization number
 Helps the user to enter an swedish organization number in the format of nnnnnn-nnnn or nnnnnnnn-nnnn.
 Also allows Swedish SSN as that could be an organization number.
+The input must have an ng-model for the validation to work.
 ```html
 <input type="tel" id="orgnr" ng-model="orgnr" input-orgnr/>
 ```